husinul/firmo/README.md

 + As of now, it is simply a script to automate. currently under development, more tools are to be added soon...

+current tools embedded with Firmo are
+- Binwalk
+- Firmwalker
+- Firmadyne

 ---